ok3dotdev/fidio-updated/README.md

 # If update script is missing run
 git checkout -p upstream/master -- update.sh

+# Or manually copy temporarily to root / using modules/defaults/scripts/update and then run
+./update

 # If you get Permission denied run following
 chmod 722 update_version